vitorgalvao/tiny-watir-scripts/README.md

 ### olx-prolongar
 Script to automate the renewal of OLX expiring ads.

+### pedir-gas
+Script to ask gas delivery from drogaria Ponto Azul

 ### readability-delete-archives
 Script to delete you read archives from [readability](https://www.readability.com/).